SrinidhiSreenath/ENPM808X-Software-Development-for-Robotics/Week 3/SoftwareEngineering_9_4/README.md

-# Software Engineering 3-10
+# Software Engineering 9-4

 ## Overview

-C++ project that supports course grading.
-Contains students and thier grades.
-Grades can be changed and the average grade point of all students can be obtained.
+C++ project that defines a new function that returns the position of the beginning of a given string in a given text.

 ## Standard install via command-line
 ```
-git clone git@github.com:SrinidhiSreenath/ENPM808X-Software-Development-for-Robotics.git --branch week2
+git clone git@github.com:SrinidhiSreenath/ENPM808X-Software-Development-for-Robotics.git --branch week3
-cd <path to repository>/Week\ 2/SoftwareEngineering_3_10/
+cd <path to repository>/Week\ 2/SoftwareEngineering_9_4/
 mkdir build
 cd build
 cmake ..